Change a cat's life today Become a Cats Protection Sponsor

-The word 'feral' means members of a domesticated species that have reverted to living as wild animals.
-While they are often mistaken for stray cats, ferals have little or no contact with humans and cannot be tamed.
+The word 'feral' means members of a domesticated species that have reverted to living as wild animals and have had little or no contact with humans.

 You can find out more about the difference between ferals and strays in our visual guide;Click image to enlarge